jasonrudolph/one-rep-max/README.md

   --output-style=compressed`) and remove the generated stylesheet from the repo (i.e., `screen.css`).

+## Back up your data

+If you use One Rep Max for real production data (i.e., you use it to track your workouts and you care about not losing your data), be sure to set up automatic backups for your data.
+You can use the [backup services provided by MongoHQ][mongohq-backup] or your can roll your own.

 ## Credits

 * Thanks to [Brenton Ashworth][brentonashworth] and others at